Water ministers agree on Murray River delivery issues

 Ms Neville said the rules operated very well, to ensure each state had its fair share of water.

-Victoria used the rules to ensure irrigators had their share of high reliability water, and minimised zero allocations.
+Victoria used the rules to ensure irrigators had their share of high reliability water, and to minimise zero allocations.

 "We won't be penalised because we manage our water system well, and we won't be participating in that review by the Inspector General, nor will some of the other states," she said.